People who make diet and lifestyle changes as well as using medication may see lower cholesterol levels within a few weeks.

 Image credit: Andrii Drachuk/Getty Images

-Making simple changes to the diet and lifestyle can help reduce cholesterol.
-These changes vary depending on how strictly a person adheres to their diet.
+However, long-term, sustainable diet lifestyle changes are key to overall cholesterol management.
+These changes vary depending on a person’s adherence.
 Other factors, such as exercise and reaching a moderate body weight, also play a role.

 Some dietary changes may cause minor reductions in cholesterol in as little as 4 weeks.
-Most people can expect to see the difference in a few months by following a heart-healthy diet.
+People who follow a heart-healthy diet can expect to see the difference within a few months.

 Dietary and lifestyle changes and medications can all help lower blood cholesterol levels.